 Hailing from the small town of Ringgold, GA, I feel an affinity to any artist who calls the South home, but especially to those who make the region their muse.
 The juxtapositions and mixed metaphors so central to the Southern environment were firmly captured by Tuscaloosa-born artist William Christenberry.
 He passed away on Monday, November 28, 2016 and the art world lost a giant.
 Although Christenberry taught and lived in Washington, D.C. for most of his adult life, his artwork stayed firmly grounded in the soil of the Black Belt, the region of Alabama where he spent his youth.
-When I began organizing my exhibition Watershed: Contemporary Landscape Photography, currently on view in the Jepson Center’s Levitt and Varnedoe Galleries, Christenberry’s photograph of a small, humble white church in Sprott Alabama was an easy choice to include.
+When I began organizing my exhibition Watershed: Contemporary Landscape Photography, which was on view in the Jepson Center’s Levitt and Varnedoe Galleries, Christenberry’s photograph of a small, humble white church in Sprott Alabama was an easy choice to include.
 The church demonstrated how cultural staples of humanity encroach on the landscape, not necessarily making it worse or better, but certainly staking a claim in the ground.
 Christenberry was drawn to this little church during a Christmas road trip to visit his parents in 1971.
 He saw the church “isolated in the landscape” and stopped to take a photograph.
 This quick snapshot of 1971 continued to “haunt” Christenberry (he insists in the good sense of the word), until he was able to make a sculpture of it and take more photographs.
 He was captivated by the beauty evident in the proportional towers of the church, elements he found essential to the vernacular architecture of the region.
 Telfair’s version of the church is from a subsequent trip in 1981 when Christenberry started working with an 8 x 10 large-format that brought out the crispness in the fading details of the old building.

 Another reason I find William Christenberry so compelling is his lineage in art history in the mid-20th century.
 Originally intending to be a painter after receiving his MFA from the University of Alabama, he stumbled across Let Us Now Praise Famous Men (1941) by Walker Evans and James Agee in a bookstore.
 This book depicted sharecroppers during the Great Depression from Hale County, Alabama, where his grandparents lived.
 In fact, his grandparents knew some of the farmers shown in the photographs.
 Christenberry then realized that his sense of place, his consciousness of the South could become his art.
 Later, when he lived in New York for a short while he met Walker Evans who encouraged him to pursue photography since, up to that point, Christenberry had been firmly invested in painting.
 In turn, a young photographer named William Eggleston later came to Christenberry’s studio and saw the small color snapshots of Alabama hung on the walls and decided to pursue color photography himself.
 Many consider Eggleston to be the forerunner of color photography, but he readily admits that Christenberry was his inspiration.